sdl002/R_Docker_Intro/README.md

 ### 3. Running Docker via command line
 ### 4. Pulling from Docker Hub (Rocker)
 ### 5. Create a Dockerfile and Build a Docker Image
+### 6. Running our Docker Image: interactive and scripted runs

 &nbsp;
 &nbsp;